Advanced Basics for Sea Kayakers (2 Days)

 Navigation; Trip Planning for Sea Kayakers

-Own sea kayak, buoyancy aid and paddle provided by student.
+Own sea kayak, buoyancy aid, paddle & safety equipment.

 Free or pay & display.

 Update: 3rd June 2021

 Day 1: Confirmed for Harwich harbour with launch from Shotley (outside Bristol Pub, IP9 1PU).

 Say 2: Bawdsey Quay (IP12 3AY) for training at the mouth of the Deben.
 Start both days is 10am.

 Any questions to 01473 - 375 026 during business hours.